 In saying that, if they are under 18 (or more realistically in high school) and you are concerned about their safety, be the parent and protect them as needed.
 Sometimes ‘no’ is the hardest but most important word to say.
 When we do this in a ‘soft and close’ way we open the door for discussions about family values that will strengthen them for the future.
 They may not like it, but they often understand it.

 Research is suggesting that there is a great amount of confusion among parents as to how best moderate their child’s drinking, and that this is a difficult area to navigate.
 Parents need to assume that each party (host venue or home), will have different rules when it comes to alcohol consumption.
 Honest and open discussions about safety are always the best way forward.

 I suggest a zero-drug tolerance policy, which again is hard to monitor.
-I hope more than anything that it sends a message to teenagers that parties with drugs are unsafe, and important to avoid.
+I hope this sends a message to my own children that parties with drugs are unsafe, and important to avoid.

 Question 4: What if they get into trouble?